Page Contents

 - by 12:00pm (noon) on May 1st, 2026.

-Exam Period Extensions and Summer Residence
+Extensions and Summer Residence

 Exam Period Extensions

-New College residents can apply to extend their residence stay to a later date during the exam period (no later than 12:00pm on May 1st).
-Exam period extensions require a demonstrated need to stay past the original departure date, such as a booked flight.
+New College residents can request to extend their stay to a later date during the exam period.
+Exam period extensions cannot extend past 12:00pm (noon) on May 1st, 2026.

-Applications for exam period extensions will be available to residents in March.
-There is no charge for exam period extensions.
+Applications for exam period extensions will be made available to residents in March.

 Summer Residence

-Bookings
+Summer Bookings

 The summer residence term lasts from April until August.
 Summer bookings can be short-term (days or weeks) or long-term (months).